emmsdev101/doc-agent/README.md

 Restrict `allowed_origins` in knowledge-base settings.
 APIs live at `/api/v1/widget/{token}` and `/api/v1/chat` (CORS + origin check + rate limit).

-## Deploy notes

-Render (and similar hosts) wipe the local disk on deploy, and a web service cannot share files with a separate worker.
-Use object storage (`DOCUMENTS_DISK=s3`, Cloudflare R2 recommended) so uploads and the queue worker see the same files.
-Run the queue worker as its own process.
-Put Postgres in the same region as the app; a remote cloud database from a laptop will add seconds of latency per query.

 ## Tests

 ```bash